2024: Movement

 How we navigate movement in proximal vs. mediated environments dictates the impact these movements have on our world.

-The Symposium will examine diversity, visibility, agency, performance, art, civics, and safety in the microcosm of Queens that represents the ever-changing world.
+The Symposium examined diversity, visibility, agency, performance, art, civics, and safety in the microcosm of Queens that represents the ever-changing world.

 Agenda